liaoxiong3x/DeepCreamPy/README.md

 # DeepMindBreak
 *Decensoring Hentai with Deep Neural Networks*

-# **THIS REPO IS NOT YET IN A USABLE STATE.
-PLEASE WAIT FOR THIS NOTICE TO BE REMOVED BEFORE DOWNLOADING/FORKING.**

 This project applies an implementation of [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf) to the problem of hentai decensorship.
 Using a deep fully convolutional neural network, DeepMindBreak can replace censored artwork in hentai with plausible reconstructions.
-The user needs to only specify the censored regions for the algorithm to run.
+The user needs to only specify the censored regions.

 # Limitations

-This project is EXTREMELY LIMITED in capability.
+This project is LIMITED in capability.
 It is a proof of concept of ongoing research.

 The decensorship works ONLY with color hentai images that have minor bar censorship of the penis or vagina.